Creating a Custom Glass Shower

 Once this option is highlighted, click on the Display button to learn how to use this tool.

-: If your version of Home Designer does not have the Wall Covering tool, you can achieve a similar effect by placing thin, resized Partition
+If your version of Home Designer does not have the Wall Covering tool, you can achieve a similar effect by placing thin, resized Cabinet Partitions against the walls.

 - Placing a Door in a Half Wall - If you try to place a door in a railing wall, by default it will first place an open doorway.